The CAN Lab will be recruiting graduate students for the Fall 2019 semester.

-We are always eager to provide valuable research experience to gifted undergraduates.
+We are always eager to provide valuable research experience to motivated undergraduates.
 To fill out the CAN Lab Research Assistant Application, please follow this link.
 Please note that due to the hands-on training component of our labs (e.g., psychophysiological measurements and functional magnetic resonance imaging), we prioritize applications from underclassman (e.g., freshmen, sophomores, and juniors).
 While exceptions have been and will continue to be made, we encourage students to apply early in their academic careers.
+Applications are due December 1st for the upcoming Spring semester, and August 1st for the upcoming Fall semester.
+Decisions will be made by December 15th and August 15th, respectively.

 Frequently Asked Questions